-Finding the right composition within an aerial photo is nearly as hard, maybe more so, than shooting from the floor.
+Finding the right composition within an aerial photo is similarly hard, maybe more so, than shooting from the floor.
 Any study of photographic work in aerial photography covers the danger of driving us into a photographic rabbit hole.

 However, we encourage you to think differently when shooting from the air.
 Drone use your view to create images that reveal your location in the sky.

 Everything looks different from the sky, trees and forests change shape, valleys loom large, and the features of mountain tops appear in ways they don’t get from the floor.
 Embrace that and be imaginative.
 Forget the normal rules of composition and make something different.

 Flying a drone is a really different experience from being up in the air yourself, camera in hand.
 There are some advantages, but also several disadvantages.

 Most user drones limit you to one focal length and cannot zoom or change lenses.
 While “professional” degree drones may provide these capabilities, the cost of these aircraft is often out of the scope for most photographers.

 Second, drones have limited altitude capabilities, flight ranges, and are, at times, limited by regulations.